MiloTBrown/MiloTBrown.github.io/_posts/2022-04-22-EEMB-symposium.md

   - plant physiology
 author: milo_brown
 ---
 The UCSB EEMB research symposium showcases undergraduate research in ecology, evolution, and marine biology conducted at UC Santa Barbara.
 The event occured on April 22, 2023 from 9AM to 5:30PM.
 Here, I presented some preliminary research on leaf-level spectral analysis of drought adaptations in local populations.
-My mentors for this project include Indra Boving from the Anderegg Plant Physiology Lab and Jean Allen from the Trugman Geography Lab and the <a href="https://sites.google.com/site/ucsbviperlab/">UCSB VIPER Lab </a>.
+My mentors for this project include Indra Boving from the Anderegg Plant Physiology Lab and Jean Allen from the <a href="http://trugmanlab.geog.ucsb.edu/">Trugman Geography Lab</a> and the <a href="https://sites.google.com/site/ucsbviperlab/">UCSB VIPER Lab</a>.